mguid65/Walker/README.md

 - ~~rename this repo to something else~~
 - ~~format Chris's ugly code~~
 - ~~tweak neural network to pass condition~~
+- write a logger for the program
-- start experimental phase (compare to other neural networks)
+- start experimental phase (compare to other neural networks) -> WIP
 - write up report
 - make powerpoint slides for presentation (reserved for Aaron, Blake, and Harry)